davidtstafford/sql-cubed/blog/2019-03-03-SQL-Server-using-Merge-to-Capture-Inserts/index.md

     , FirstName VARCHAR(100)
 )
 ```
-The uniqie key is the ID..
+The unique key is the ID..
 So if we were to insert 'Fred' twice it would be impossible after the inserts are successful to capture which process created the entry.
 (I know it's bad table design :))

-##### 2. Palying with scope identities
+##### 2. Playing with scope identities

 ```sql
 INSERT INTO dbo.Users